zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabcompliancehandson5.md

 1. Select **Create blank project**.

-1. In the project name, enter `cicd template`.
+1. In the project name, enter `CICD Template`.

 1. Leave all other options as default and select **Create project**.